 The Parthenon is always looking for outgoing individuals who love art and history to be the exciting link between Greek and Nashville history, American art, and our community.
 Our Docent training program will provide the tools needed for volunteers to give tours to school groups, adult groups, and individuals.
 Docents will field questions, facilitate cart programs in museum galleries, give directions, and act as ambassadors for the Parthenon, Centennial Park, and Nashville.

 The Docent training program is free and open to the public; no background in history or art is necessary, just a love of learning and sharing with others.
 We will give you the tools to lead memorable museum tours and help visitors learn while exploring the museum.
-The next Parthenon Docent Training Program will take place in February.
-Participants will attend three training sessions on February 1, 8, and 15 from 9 AM to 1 PM.
-If you cannot attend one of the trainings listed, please contact Parthenon Director of Education, Katie Petrole at Katherine.Petrole@Nashville.gov.
+For more information on the next Docent training program, please contact Parthenon Director of Education, Katie Petrole at Katherine.Petrole@Nashville.gov.
 Additional training sessions will be held throughout the year for temporary exhibits and continuing education on permanent museum content.